 Mott Community College has adopted a standard syllabus statement that is mandatory to include on all course syllabi.
 The inclusive of such a statement protects the College while also providing clear expectations to students with disabilities.
 The following is the standard syllabus statement - a word document containing this statement can be requested by emailing firstname.lastname@example.org.

 Mott Community College is committed to providing equal opportunity for participation in all programs, services and activities and adheres to Section 504 of the Rehabilitation Act (1973) and the Americans with Disabilities Act, as amended (2008) to provide effective auxiliary aids and services for qualified students with documented disabilities.
-Requests for accommodations by students with disabilities may be made by contacting Disability Services at 810-232-9181 or on the web at disability.mcc.edu.
-Once your eligibility for an accommodation has been determined, you will be issued an Instructor Notification Letter will be issued to the student, and must be presented to the instructor.
+Requests for accommodations by students with disabilities may be made by contacting Disability Services at (810) 232-9181 or on the web at disability.mcc.edu.
+Once eligibility for an accommodation has been determined, an Instructor Notification Letter will be issued to the student, and must be presented to the instructor.
 Letters may be presented throughout the semester, however accommodation requests submitted in a less than timely manner (the day of an exam, etc.) may result in a delay to honor the request.

 Please review the accommodations page for information on commonly used services and accommodations.